Skactor/aiohttp-proxy/README.md

 ## Why give aiohttp a new proxy support

-First must declare, our code is based on [aiohttp-socks](https://github.com/romis2012/aiohttp-socks)，thank you very much for the hard work.
+First must declare, our code is based on [aiohttp-socks](https://github.com/romis2012/aiohttp-socks), thank you very much for the hard work.

 But in order to more flexible support for multiple proxy methods (not just SOCKS proxy), we decided to fork [aiohttp-socks] (https://github.com/romis2012/aiohttp-socks), which is currently based on it.